dolthub/docs/content/guides/import.md

 ## MySQL Databases

 Migrating your MySQL database to Dolt is easy.
 We recommend the `mysqldump` program.
-Let's say you have MySQL server with the following configurations
+Let's say you have MySQL server with the following configuration

 ```yaml
 user: root